What are PDSA Veterinary Services?

 How does PDSA fund its veterinary services?

 PDSA does not receive any money from the Government or any National Lottery funding.
 We are entirely funded by public support.
 To help us continue what we do, we ask all pet owners to make a contribution of whatever they can afford towards their pet’s treatment.
 We are grateful for all the donations and contributions that we receive.

 We would love to treat all sick and injured pets, but unfortunately our limited funds mean that we have to set eligibility criteria for our free and reduced cost veterinary services to ensure we help owners most in need.
 Visit our Eligibility page for further information.

 If you are eligible to register for PDSA services, your registration will last 12 months.
 You can apply to re-register with PDSA when your registration is coming to an end.

 Do I need to make an appointment for my pet at PDSA Veterinary Service?

 Yes.
-Please telephone the PDSA Pet Hospital, PDSA Pet Clinic or PDSA Pet Practice your pet is registered with to arrange an appointment.
+Please telephone the PDSA Pet Hospital or PDSA Pet Clinic your pet is registered with to arrange an appointment.